Training Programs :: Half Ironman (70.3) Triathlon Training

 CES Ironman Open House

-Please join us at this fun, informative Open House and Clinic event.
 This is a great opportunity for you to see what the CES training program is like, so you can be sure that this is the right fit for you.
-Meet our coaches, sponsors and alumni.
+Meet our coaches, alumni & enjoy some cool activities with our partners at Aligned Modern Health.
 We encourage you to ask questions (and get answers!)
 You'll also meet some of your future teammates!
-We'll go over the structure of the program, explain the training plan and get you fired up for a great season of training and racing with CES!
+Here are a few of the things we'll have going on:

 Recommended Minimum Fitness Level